 Donald Trump received all the headlines but he wasn’t the only big winner on election night.
 Cannabis legalization achieved a historic landslide.
+Finally, people are seeing the unquestionable benefits of cannabis use.
+Viewing this cbg vs cbd will provide you with further insight into why this decision should be welcomed.

 Here are the results from every state with marijuana legalization on the ballot: